 Diabetes and Kidney Damage— What Are the Warning Signs?

 Diabetes increases the risk of kidney damage, especially if blood sugar levels are not well-managed.
 Unfortunately, the warning signs and symptoms usually show up when the kidneys have already sustained damage for some time.
 Early diabetic kidney disease is difficult to detect without urine and blood tests.
-Here are some warning signs to look out for, but remember to get routine blood tests and check-ups to catch any damage early on.
+Here are some warning signs and early symptoms of diabetic kidney disease to look out for, but remember to get routine blood tests and check-ups to catch any damage early on.

 The signs and symptoms of diabetic kidney disease are swollen hands, feet, and ankles due to fluid retention, loss of appetite, shortness of breath, nausea, and muscle cramps.
 Frequent urinary tract infections (UTIs) may also be a sign of diabetic kidney damage.
 In some cases, there may even be blood in the urine.
 Early-on symptoms are vague and include fatigue and low energy.
 If you have diabetes, you should get regular kidney check-ups to ensure everything is functioning well.
 The Urine-Albumin Creatinine ratio (U-ACR) test is a urine test that measures the presence of a protein known as albumin in the urine.
 If albumin is present, it’s a sign that the kidneys are damaged and are leaking out proteins.